DineshKumarV-2001/Data-Engineer-Project/README.md

 - Implemented data cleaning, transformation, Imputation and advanced analytics

 ## Key Features
 - Data extraction from Kaggle to HDFS
 - Comprehensive data validation and cleaning
 - Customer segmentation and seller performance analysis
 - Optimized Spark joins and performance tuning
 - Used Cache for Iterative Datasets

 ## Technologies Used
+- Google Cloud Dataproc ( Spark , HDFS )
 - PySpark
-- Google Cloud Dataproc
-- HDFS
 - Spark SQL
 - Spark ML (for imputation)
+- Google Cloud Bucket

 ## How to Run
 1. Set up Dataproc cluster with provided configuration